lsst/LDM-493/_formats.rst

 Documentation Formats and Generators
 ====================================

-This section describes the tools used to build static documentation sites that are published with :ref:`LSST the Docs <platforms-ltd>`.
+This section describes the tools used to build static documentation sites that are published with :ref:`LSST the Docs <platforms-ltd>` and :ref:`DocuShare <docushare>`.

 .. _formats-sphinx: